 - Bingo and raffles (only at registered charities)

 Online Gambling in Connecticut

-There are two forms of legal online gambling in Connecticut.
-Horse and greyhound racing bets are permitted online and on mobile apps.
+Horse and greyhound racing bets are also permitted online and via mobile apps.
 TVG, TwinSpires and BetAmerica all accept players from the state.

 Daily fantasy sports contests are exempted from the state’s gambling law.
 These events may be bet online in the same way as racing.
 All major daily fantasy sports companies accept players from Connecticut.
 This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.

 Deposits, Withdrawals, and Bonuses from Online Casinos in Connecticut

 Many standard deposit options are available for online casinos, all of which are guaranteed to be safe and secure due to the fact that you are transacting with a legal, regulated site.
 Those methods include: